thulab/iotdb-quality/docs/en/DataProfiling/Skew.md

 ## Usage

-This function is used to calculate the overall skewness.
+This function is used to calculate the population skewness.

 **Name:** SKEW

 **Input Series:** Only support a single input series.
 The type is INT32 / INT64 / FLOAT / DOUBLE.

 **Output Series:** Output a single series.
 The type is DOUBLE.
-There is only one data point in the series, whose timestamp is 0 and value is the overall skewness.
+There is only one data point in the series, whose timestamp is 0 and value is the population skewness.

 ## Examples